janbodnar/Java-Skolenie/oop/static.md

 - static variables are called class variables or static fields.
 - static variables are associated with the class, rather than with any object.

-Common usage:

-- Constants: Often used to define constants, such as `public static final int MAX_USERS = 100;`.
-- Counters: Useful for counting instances of a class, like `static int instanceCount;`.
-- Configuration Settings: Store configuration settings that apply to all instances, such as
-  database connection strings.
-- Utility Classes: In utility or helper classes where methods and variables are static, like `Math.PI`.
-- Shared Resources: Manage shared resources, like a static `Logger` instance for logging purposes.

-These uses leverage the class-level scope and memory efficiency of static variables to maintain consistency
-and global access across instances.

 ```java
 class Runner {